kevintruong/til/Synchronization,-Part-4:-The-Critical-Section-Problem.md

 # Working Solutions

 ## What is Peterson's solution?
 Peterson published his novel and surprisingly simple solution in a 2 page paper in 1981.
+A C-like code implementation is available on Wikipedia [here](https://en.wikipedia.org/wiki/Peterson%27s_algorithm#The_algorithm)
 A version of his algorithm is shown below that uses a shared variable `turn`:

 ```
 \\ Candidate #5
 raise my flag
 turn = your_id
-wait until your flag is lowered and turn is yourid
+wait while your flag is raised and turn is your_id
 // Do Critical Section stuff
 lower my flag
 ```